-- A. Christine agrees to marry Erik and kisses him.

-- B. Christine and Raoul go away.

-- C. Christine and Raoul make friends.

-- D. Christine hears about the Angel of Music from her father.

-- E. Christine takes lessons from the Angel of Music.

 - F. Christine tells Raoul about Erik.

 - G. Christine's father dies.

 - H. Christine's mother dies.

 - I. Erik dies.

 - J. Erik kidnaps Christine.

 - K. Erik lets Christine go and marry Raoul.

 - L. Erik lets Christine go but he asks her to wear his ring.

-- M. Erik says that if Christine doesn't marry him, he'll destroy the Opera House.
+- M. Erik says that if Christine doesn't marry him, he'll destroy the Opera house.

 - N. Erik takes Christine to live with him.

 - O. Paris loves Christine's beautiful voice.

 - P. Raoul and the Persian come to help Christine and get into trouble.

 - Q. Raoul promises to take Christine away.

-- 3. Imagine you are Erik / Christine / Raoul.
-Retell the story to your classmates.

-- 4. Watch "The Phantom of the Opera" on a DVD or on TV or in a theatre and compare the performance with the original story.
+The Phantom of the Opera (restoring the correct order of the story)